cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+5/13/2020

+Photo List is now limited to most recent initially - the list is still smooth and responsive with all content loaded so I don't yet see the need to have search and basically limit getting to show all - but the load on show all is painfully slow as an initial load when you 'requested the program start' not 'requested all photos load'.

+Implemented a very simple history report in html for all content types - originally I assumed that I would implement this as a wpf window but the since currently the 'real' idea here is to show history and let you manually merge what you need (ie - whole body got erased, no problem - just copy and paste it back from history) the html seems like it gets more functionality more quickly.

+Found a bug in the Photo processing for my date patterns at the start of names - fixed.
+I think this is the last change here - I do wonder if this pattern should be a setting, it is pretty personal and will now catch more patterns...

+Extended deletes in the photo list to allow multiples - so far I haven't needed this in other types so leaving those as single delete only for now.

+Bumped up max photo load number to 100.

+Most recent file is moved to the top of the recent list.

 5/9/2020